-Prior to joining Munger Tolles, Mr. Choudhury was a litigation associate in the Washington, D.C. offices of a major national law firm and a litigation boutique.
-He practices in a wide variety of matters involving complex civil, administrative and appellate litigation, focusing primarily on matters for clients in the entertainment industry.
-Some of Mr. Choudhury's significant representations include:
+Mr. Choudhury practices in a wide variety of matters involving civil, administrative and appellate litigation, focusing primarily on matters for clients in the entertainment industry.
+He has represented clients in state and federal court as well as complex administrative proceedings, including before the Copyright Royalty Board.
+Some of Mr. Choudhury's significant representations include representing or counseling:

-Represented the American Psychological Association as amicus curiae in a number of cases involving same sex marriage, including cases before the California, Iowa and North Carolina Supreme Courts.
+- The American Psychological Association as amicus curiae in a number of early cases involving same sex marriage, including cases before the California, Iowa and North Carolina Supreme Courts.

 Mr. Choudhury has also maintained an active pro bono practice.
-Past representative matters include:
+Past representative matters include representing:

-Representing a national network of anti-human trafficking organizations as amicus curiae in challenges to multiple state immigration laws before the 11th Circuit Court of Appeals.
+- A national network of anti-human trafficking organizations as amicus curiae in challenges to multiple state immigration laws before the U.S. Court of Appeals for the Eleventh Circuit.

-Represented a victim of human trafficking in obtaining a million dollar judgment against her diplomat employers.
+- A victim of human trafficking in federal district court in obtaining a million dollar judgment against her diplomat employers.

 Mr. Choudhury served as a clerk to the Honorable Marsha S. Berzon on the United States Court of Appeals for the Ninth Circuit.
 Mr. Choudhury received his J.D. magna cum laude from Harvard Law School in 2004.
 While at Harvard, he served as an editor and supreme court chair of the Harvard Law Review, was elected First Class Marshal, was a semifinalist in the Ames Moot Court competition, where he earned the Best Oralist Prize, and was awarded the Dean's Award for Community Leadership.

 Mr. Choudhury received his B.A. summa cum laude in political science from George Washington University, where he was elected Phi Beta Kappa and awarded the John Morgan Prize.
 During his undergraduate education, he served as national director of political affairs for College Democrats of America.